crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 <img src="images/requester-step-10.png" alt="Review the results from the workers" class="img-responsive" />

-You can see that the three workers all said that the first URL did not show a wedding.
+Notice that the three workers all said that the first URL did not show a wedding.
 This is the image that they said doesn't show a wedding:

 <img src="images/weddings-indian-languages_gujarati_7268_01.jpg" alt="This doesn't show a wedding" class="img-responsive" width="33%" />